kakol20/Experimental-V2/README.md

 [![Twitter URL](https://img.shields.io/twitter/url/https/twitter.com/fold_left.svg?style=social&label=Follow%20%40The Banana Guy)](https://twitter.com/the_banana_guy_)

 #Info
-Will be adding dev branch to test an algorithm and once it's finish I will merge it to master
+Will be adding test branch to test an algorithm and once it's finish I will merge it to master